iynaix/reddit-notifier/README.md

 # Reddit Notifier

-Python bot to send notifications via email when keywords are found on Reddit.
+Python bot to send notifications via email when keywords are found on /r/mechmarket.

 ### Install dependencies